NathanCheshire/snap-simp/README.md

 ### Why

 I wanted to do some data visualization stuff and see statistics about my snaps.
-In particular, I happen to video the person at the top of my best friends list A LOT so I thought it might be cool to generate some statistics which is why you can even generate a ratio for image to video snaps and text to media chats.

 ### How